laxmipriya-24/SALES-ANALYSIS-DASHBOARD-POWER-BI-/README.md

-STEPS IN PROJECT
+STEPS IN PROJECT:

 	Requirement gathering/ Business Requirements

 	Data Walkthrough

 	Data Connection

 	Data Cleaning

 	Data Modeling

 	Data Processing

 	DAX Calculations

 	Dashboard Lay outing

 	Charts Development and Formatting

 	Dashboard/ Report Development

 	Insights Generation

-REQUIREMENTS
+REQUIREMENTS:

 To conduct a comprehensive analysis of blinkit sales performance, customer satisfaction, and inventory distribution to identity key insights and opportunities for optimization using various KPIs and visualization in Power BI.

-KPI’s Requirements
+KPI’s Requirements:

 1.Total Sales: The overall revenue generated from all items sold.

 1.Average Sales: The average revenue per scale.

 3.Number of Items: The total count of different items sold.

 4.Average Rating: The average customer rating for items sold.

-Chart’s Requirements
+Chart’s Requirements:

 1.Total sales by fat content:
             Objective: Analyze the impact of fat content on total sales.
             Additional KPI Metrics: Assess how other KPI’s (Average Sales, Number of items, Average Rating) vary with fat content.